 Week 26 pregnancy symptoms

 During week 26 of pregnancy, your body is changing quickly.
-As your baby grows, you will too, and there are certain pregnancy symptoms you may experience at this time.
+Your baby is now a 26-week-old fetus, and as they grow, you will too, and there are certain pregnancy symptoms you may experience at this time.

-- Higher blood pressure is something to be aware of at this stage of the pregnancy.
-Speak to your doctor to check that it is in the healthy range as hypertension can cause complications.
+- Be aware of higher blood pressure at this stage of the pregnancy.
+Speak to your doctor to check that it’s in the healthy range, as hypertension can cause complications.
 Regular exercise may prevent hypertension, which affects 6-8% of pregnant women in the United States.

-3 expert week 26 tips for a healthy and safe pregnancy
+3 tips for week 26 for a healthy and safe pregnancy

 Being 26 weeks pregnant is an important time for you and your baby.
-Here’s some more expert-recommended advice on how to adjust to this new stage and keep you and your baby safe.
+Here are some tips on how to adjust to this new stage to keep you and your baby safe.

-- Magnesium to the rescue: With that in mind, magnesium could help with cramps.
-Not only is magnesium deficiency linked to cramping and muscle twitches, it also has been linked to poor mood or anxiety, sleeping issues, fatigue, high blood pressure—all of those also happen to be pregnancy symptoms.
-Check with your doc to see if you’re getting enough (the recommended amount if you’re pregnant is 350 mg/day.)
-Natural sources are greens, beans, nuts, seeds, whole grains, wheat germ and oat bran.
-An avocado black bean salad or tortellini broccoli dish are recipes that are chock full of magnesium and more.
-If you’re taking it as a supplement, take it at night if it makes you feel drowsy.
+- Magnesium to the rescue: With that in mind, magnesium may help with cramps.
+Magnesium deficiency is linked to cramping and muscle twitches.
+It’s also been linked to poor mood or anxiety, sleeping issues, fatigue, high blood pressure—all things that happen to be pregnancy symptoms.
+Check with your doctor to see if you’re getting enough; the recommended amount is 350 mg/day while pregnant.
+Natural sources are greens, beans, nuts, seeds, whole grains, wheat germ, and oat bran.
+Try avocado black bean salad and tortellini broccoli dish recipes that are full of magnesium and more.
+If you’re taking magnesium as a supplement and it makes you feel drowsy, take it at night.